programmai/progression-framework/frameworks/engineering/backend.md

           - "Delegates to make better use of their time"
   - name: "influence"
     title: "✨ Influence"
-    description: "Influence on others and the Monzo environment"
+    description: "Influence on others and the Programmai environment"
     content:
       - level: 1
         criteria: